 We’ve all seen our fair share of war movies.
 Somewhere in one of these classics is a great moment involving new recruits and all the chaos surrounding them.
 In the background, this little gem goes over the PA system: “If asked for a description of your lost duffel bag, please don’t tell us they all look the same.”

 And it’s true.
 All duffel bags do look the same and jogging and running look the same too.
 And while it may seem like a hard sell to some, yes, jogging and running are two different things.
-How much those differences mean to laymen will not be as much as they mean to devoted athletes.
-In short, there is a difference between the two, but it is a negligible one, and it varies from person to person.
+How much the difference between running and jogging means to laymen will not be as much as it means to devoted athletes.
+In short, there is a difference between jogging and running, but it is a negligible one, and it varies from person to person.

 If you’re interested in cardiovascular health and looking for a place to start or an established athlete looking for a little bit of clarity, then you’ve come to the right place.

 We are going to discuss the difference in detail over the length of this article.
 Jogging and running come with their own positives and negatives, and once this is over, you’ll not only understand the difference between jogging and running, but you’ll know which workout will work best for your body and desired results.